-Conversion Rate Formula 101: How to Calculate Your Sales Output
+Conversion Rate Formula 101: How to Calculate Your Conversion Rate

-When measuring the success of your ecommerce website, there are plenty of metrics and KPIs you can track to stay on top of your progress.
-Choosing a few to monitor can provide insights into how your departments are working and the direction your online business is headed.
-Some help ensure your CRM is on point, while others highlight your most effective online marketing efforts.
+When measuring the success of your online business, there are plenty of metrics and KPIs you can track to stay on top of your progress.

-However, one thing’s for sure: all businesses and departments need to be thinking about conversion rate tracking.
+However, one thing’s for sure: all businesses and departments need to be thinking about conversion rate tracking and periodically revisiting and redefining conversion metrics to ensure alignment with evolving business objectives and market conditions.

 From informing your digital marketing strategies and identifying your most popular products to providing feedback on your ecommerce website UX and checkout process, conversion rates reflect every stage of the customer journey.

-Conversion rates can be used to inform business decisions, shape your projects, and ensure that what your business does is in line with the wants and needs of your target customer base.
+Conversion rates can inform business decisions, shape projects, and ensure that your business’s activities align with the wants and needs of your target customer base.

 What is a conversion rate?

-Depending on how you’re defining “conversion rate,” you could be measuring a number of different data points.
+Depending on how you define a “conversion,” you could measure a number of different data points.

 It’s important for your online business to define which actions are counted as a conversion.